 1. Store garden furniture in a safe, dry place

-As we start spending more and more time indoors, it’s time for any garden furniture and equipment to do the same, because who wants to find the garden table transformed into a rotting wildlife reserve come spring?
-To stop this from happening, make sure you or your tenants pack garden items into a dry shed or outbuilding to keep them in tip top condition ready to be used again next year.
+As we start spending more time indoors, it's time for garden furniture and equipment to do the same.
+If left out in the elements, you may find the garden table and chairs weather-beaten beyond use come spring.
+So, make sure you or your tenants pack garden items into a dry shed or outbuilding to keep them in good condition and ready to be used again next year.

 View more from our Learning Centre